microsoft/vs-tools-for-ai/docs/prepare-localmachine.md

 	>
     > CNTK GPU-1bit-SGD version is licensed under a specific [1bit-SGD License](https://docs.microsoft.com/en-us/cognitive-toolkit/cntk-1bit-sgd-license) which is MORE restrictive, than the major CNTK License.

+- **Windows**
     - Decompress the zip file to "%AppData%\Roaming\Microsoft\ToolsForAI\RuntimeSDK".
 Please create this folder if it does not exist.
     - Add "%AppData%\Roaming\Microsoft\ToolsForAI\RuntimeSDK\cntk\cntk" to the %PATH% environment variable.
     - Install Microsoft MPI from "%AppData%\Roaming\Microsoft\ToolsForAI\RuntimeSDK\cntk\prerequisites\MSMpiSetup.exe", which is required by CNTK.
     - Install Microsoft Visual C++ 2015 Redistributable from "%AppData%\Roaming\Microsoft\ToolsForAI\RuntimeSDK\cntk\prerequisites\VS2015\vc_redist.x64.exe" if it is not installed yet.

+- **Linux**
+    - Decompress the zip file to your home directory "~/".
+    - Add "~/cntk/cntk/bin" to the $PATH environment variable.
+    - Install OpenMPI by running the following command in a terminal:
+        ```bash
+        sudo apt-get install libopenmpi-dev
+        ```

 ## TensorFlow